CrayLabs/SmartSim/doc/model.rst

         **Access ML Models From The Application They Were Loaded In**

-        SmartSim supports executing prefixed ML models with prefixed tensors sent to the ``Orchestrator`` from within the same application script that the ML model was placed.
+        SmartSim supports executing prefixed ML models with prefixed tensors sent to the ``Orchestrator`` from within the same application that the ML model was placed.
 To achieve this, users must provide the ``Model`` `name` that stored the ML model and input tensors to ``Client.set_data_source()``.
 This action instructs the ``Client`` to prepend the ``Model`` name to all key names.
 For SmartSim to recognize the ``Model`` `name` as a data source, users must execute the